 Our structure looked more like a converted warehouse, and the garage-like building next door where we stored our supplies, forms, and brochures didn’t even contain a false ceiling.
 Only when a tractor-trailer drove by could approaching vehicles be heard over the noise of the rain.
 Visitors were few and the day trudged along unexcitedly.

-Engrossed in reading the monthly bulletin from our regional headquarters, I heard the familiar cow bell and my boss suddenly appeared at my desk.
+Engrossed in reading the monthly bulletin from our regional headquarters, I heard the familiar cow bell and my boss casually appeared at my desk.
 His baseball cap, which I never saw him remove, finally came off as he shook whatever excess water he could from his hat and head.
-The green brim and fabric were thoroughly saturated from the rain and his hair was pressed against his head form the rain and the cap.
+The green brim and fabric were thoroughly saturated from the rain and his hair was pressed against his head from the rain, the cap, and its nearly permanent placement.

 “Keeping dry out there?”
 I asked snarkily.

 He just smiled.
 He, too, was one of those soft-spoken types.
 “Yeah,” he finally commented after removing his jacket, “it’s a little damp out there.”

 “I believe I heard you say you were up at the historic site this morning with the interns.
 Are they all settled in up there?
 Do they need anything?”

 “Yes,” he nodded slowly, repeatedly, after a delay in responding.
 “They’re a good team.
 Young, but good.”
 My boss amused me with his Wyoming mannerisms and conversational style.
 Most of what I learned from the humanities brochure about the Wyoming manner of speaking certainly applied to him.